scantist/user-docs/docs/en-US/Create-and-Manage-Project/Add-SCM-Repositories.md

 <hr class="thick" />

-When creating a new project with your SCM in {{companyConfig.COMPANY_NAME}}, it is important to provide the necessary information.
+When creating a new project with your SCM in {{companyConfig.APP_NAME}}, it is important to provide the necessary information.
 Here's what you need to do:

 1. Select the team that you want to assign the project to